Factorization of Jet Mass Distribution in the small $R$ limit: Introduction

+Jets, collimated bunches of hadrons, contain valuable information to study QCD and high energy interactions.
+Because jets are well localized in a certain direction, they are rather easily measurable.
+Also insensitiveness to long distance strong interactions enables us to handle this phenomena perturbatively.
+Therefore, through comparison between theoretical predictions and experiments, we are able to understand high energy interactions and explore new physics in a keen accuracy.

-As the energy of collisions increases, it is necessary to employ small radius jets in order to resolve highly energetic particles into multiple jets.
-This helps us to separate signals we are interested in, such as the production of top quarks or Higgs bosons from the QCD background.
-When considering small radius jets we can also suppress contaminations arising from the underlying/pile-up events.
-However, from a theoretical aspect, the small radius limit complicates the perturbative analysis.
-This limit induces large logarithms in the fixed order calculation in $\as$.
-Hence we have to resum the large logarithms to all orders in order to obtain reliable results.
+As the energy of collisions increases, it is useful to employ small radius jets in order to resolve highly energetic particles into multiple jets.
+This helps us separate signals we are interested in from backgrounds.
+Also, with small radius jets we can suppress contaminations arising from the underlying/pile-up events.

+In a theoretical aspect, the phenomena of a jet with small raidus $R$ can be well decoupled from hard collision interactions and systematically described by collinear and (collinear-)soft interactions.
+Also we can effectively ignore or detach soft gluon emissions with a wide angle from the jet direction.
+However, the small radius induces large logarithms in the perturbative calculation of $\as$.
+Hence we have to resum the large logarithms to all orders for reliable predictions~\cite{Dasgupta:2014yra,Dasgupta:2016bnd,Kang:2016mcy,Dai:2016hzf}.

 Jet mass is one of the most important jet substructures.
-If we can separate the QCD background jets effectively, we can identify a boosted heavy particle from the peak of the jet mass by reconstructing a signal jet.
-However, a precise description of the jet mass distribution in perturbative QCD is rather subtle.
-In the small limit of the jet radius $R$, we can systematically obtain a power counting of the collinear and soft modes and effectively ignore soft gluon emissions with a wide angle from the jet direction.
-It is also known that the small $R$ approximation practically works well even for the case when $R$ is 0.6 - 1~\cite{Jager:2004jh,Dasgupta:2012hg}.
+When a boosted heavy particle such as a top or Higgs boson decays into a jet, we can identify the heavy particle from the peak of the jet mass if we can separate QCD jets effectively.
+Therefore a precise description of QCD jet mass distribution is prerequisite for the identification of the heavy particle and moreover understanding physics at TeV scales.